biolink/biolink-model/docs/index.md

           * [variant to population association➞has quotient](variant_to_population_association_has_quotient.md) - frequency of allele in population, expressed as a number with allele divided by number in reference population, aka allele frequency
        * [has total](has_total.md) - total number of things in a particular reference set
           * [variant to population association➞has total](variant_to_population_association_has_total.md) - number all populations that carry a particular allele, aka allele number
+    * [authors](authors.md) - connects an publication to the list of authors who contributed to the publication.
+This property should be a comma-delimited list of author names.
+It is recommended that an author's name be formatted as "surname, firstname initial.".
+Note that this property is a node annotation expressing the citation list of authorship which might typically otherwise be more completely documented in biolink:PublicationToProviderAssociation defined edges which point to full details about an author and possibly, some qualifiers which clarify the specific status of a given author in the publication.
+    * [chapter](chapter.md) - chapter of a book
     * [created_with](created_with.md)
     * [creation date](creation_date.md) - date on which thing was created.
 This can be applied to nodes or edges
     * [description](description.md) - a human-readable description of a thing